 You can find some lower end hotels near I-20 if you’re willing to pay at least $400 a night and book many months in advance.
 The ones off I-520 are less expensive, but also less convenient.
 Another option is to stay in one of the surrounding cities (Columbia, Atlanta, Savannah, and Charleston – in order of distance from Augusta) if hotels in Augusta are all booked up.
 Columbia sees the most traffic because of its proximity to Augusta, so those hotels will be the most expensive and will also sell out the quickest.

-Alternatively you can look into renting houses in the either the area near Augusta or one of the cities close by.
-There are a lot of options and home owners will be looking to make a few bucks with the Masters in town.
+Alternatively, you can look into renting houses in either the area near Augusta or one of the cities close by.
+There are a lot of options and homeowners will be looking to make a few bucks with the Masters in town.
 This should lead to a large supply in the market place and the competition of inexperienced sellers should lead to some panic.
-That will result in some good deals out there for you, so you should constantly be checking websites like AirBNB, VRBO, or HomeAway.
+That will result in some good deals out there for you, so you should constantly be checking websites like Airbnb, VRBO, or HomeAway.

 On the Course